-- Reporting/Analysis: Branded dashboards which can provide real-time or retrospective insights on campaign and brand KPIs.
+- Reporting/Analysis: Branded dashboards can provide real-time or retrospective insights on the campaign and brand KPIs.

 - Optimisation: Review Key Performance Indicator’s (KPI’s) and use evidence-based reflective learning to optimise your next marketing move.

-With technological advancements in social research, artificial intelligence and audience intelligence we can confidently recommend relevant events, sponsorships, in influencers, endorsements, website and social content.
+Furthermore, with technological advancements in social research, artificial intelligence and audience intelligence, we can confidently recommend relevant events, sponsorships in influencers, endorsements, website and social content.

-Planning a sucessful campaign can be a daunting task.
+Moreover, planning a successful campaign can be a daunting task.
 From the small acorn grows the giant oak tree.
-This is a great metaphore for campaign planning.
-Start with some simple email campaigns and then develop to sophisticated workflows of combined campaign activity.
-Incorporating data and behaviour based triggers to communicate with your contacts at the right time, with the right message using the right channel.
+This is a great metaphor for campaign planning.
+Start with some simple email campaigns and then develop sophisticated campaign activity workflows.
+It incorporates data and behaviour based triggers to communicate with your contacts at the right time, with the right message using the right channel.

 - How are my online and offline customers different?